purplefan/song-vote-ppa/README.md

 # song-vote-ppa

-Ports and adapters implementation in PHP
+Ports and adapters implementation in PHP (with a little Symfony 4.1 help)

 ## Requirements
 * composer
 * php 7.1
-* symfony 4.1

 ## Installation